A Primer on Security of Quantum Computing Hardware: Vulnerabilities in quantum computing

 The optimization of the circuit for enhanced circuit depth and reduced gate count is an important part of quantum circuit compilation.
 Several third-party compilers are emerging that offer optimization at faster compilation times even for large quantum circuits\cite{zulehner-a*, muqut}.
-The following considerations may prompt quantum circuit designers to utilize untrusted third-party compilation services: (a) Optimized quantum circuits: it is crucial to have well-optimized quantum circuits.
-If a circuit is not optimized, it may produce random outputs even if it is functionally correct. (b) Limited availability of trusted compilers: there may be a shortage of trusted compilers that have kept up with the latest optimization advancements. (c) The emergence of efficient untrusted third-party compilers: there is a growing number of untrusted third-party compilers \cite{multi-programming, zulehner-a*, muqut}, that are being developed to optimize depth and gate count more effectively than trusted compilers. (d) Cost savings: utilizing an untrusted compiler may offer cost savings compared to using a trusted compiler, which could be particularly appealing for individuals or organizations with limited budgets. (e) Faster turnaround times: using an untrusted compiler may result in faster turnaround times, as some untrusted compilers may have more resources or a more streamlined process compared to trusted compilers.
+The following considerations may prompt quantum circuit designers to utilize untrusted third-party compilation services: (a) Optimized quantum circuits: it is crucial to have well-optimized quantum circuits otherwise it may produce random outputs even if functionally correct. (b) Limited availability of trusted compilers: there may be a shortage of trusted compilers that have kept up with the latest optimization advancements. (c) Cost savings: utilizing an untrusted compiler may offer cost savings compared to using a trusted compiler, which could be particularly appealing for individuals or organizations with limited budgets. (d) Faster turnaround times: untrusted compiler may result in faster turnaround times potentially due to access to more resources or a better streamlined process compared to trusted compilers.

-Despite the potential benefits of utilizing untrusted third-party compilers, it is important to weigh the risks and consider the security implications, as well as the reliability and accuracy of the results produced by the optimized circuits.
-These compilers can be hosted on either the local machines by the $3^{rd}$ party or on the cloud service providers to launch, (i) cloning/counterfeiting, where the quantum circuit can be stolen or reproduced; and (ii) Reverse Engineering (RE), where the sensitive aspects of the quantum circuit could be extracted.
+The use of third-party quantum circuit compilers, while offering potential benefits in optimization and efficiency, introduces several vulnerabilities.
+One primary concern is intellectual property exposure, as untrusted compilers may have access to proprietary quantum algorithms or circuit designs \cite{saki2021split}.
+There's also a risk that untrusted compilers might not optimize circuits as claimed, potentially impacting the performance and accuracy of quantum computations, which raises questions about optimization integrity.
+Malicious compilers could introduce subtle changes to the quantum circuit that are difficult to detect.
+Advanced compilation techniques might inadvertently reveal sensitive aspects of the quantum algorithm's structure or purpose, leading to reverse engineering risks.
+Furthermore, the accuracy and consistency of results from circuits optimized by untrusted compilers may be questionable, introducing reliability concerns \cite{obfuscation-aks,saki2021split}.